jdj2261/joystick-res/README.md

 This is a package related to Raspberry Pi 3 setting method and joystick package installation manual.

+The joystick package is [here](https://github.com/jdj2261/joystick-serial.git), so please refer to it.

 ### Reference materials(address)

 - Raspberry Pi OS install  ➡ [reference](https://www.raspberrypi.org/downloads/raspberry-pi-os/)